Answers to frequently-asked questions

 How can I commute around the centre?

-On weekdays, we provide safe transportation for our trainees between the accommodation and the training centre twice a day, in the morning and the evening.
-We also arrange transportation for your teaching practice sessions from the training centre to the local schools or places where your teaching practice is held.
+On weekdays, we provide safe transportation for trainees between their accommodation and the training centre twice a day, in the morning and the evening.
+We also arrange the transport for teaching practice sessions from the training centre to the local schools, hotels and places where you will do your teaching practice.